-A new Aerotropolis SEPP will apply to the 11,200-hectare area surrounding the Airport except for the Mamre Road Precinct, which will be zoned under State Environmental Planning Policy (Western Sydney Employment Area) 2009 (WSEA SEPP).
-The SEPP will also protect airport operations beyond the Aerotropolis.
+A new Aerotropolis SEPP will apply to the 11,200-hectare area surrounding the Airport except for the Mamre Road Precinct, which has been zoned under State Environmental Planning Policy (Western Sydney Employment Area) 2009 (WSEA SEPP).
+The SEPP also protects airport operations beyond the Aerotropolis through the incorporation of relevant airport safeguarding controls.